To maximise support from students from under-represented backgrounds, the University will provide additional financial support.

 The Sir Philip Reckitt Educational Trust (SPRET), a registered charity, was established in 1944 by the late Sir Philip Reckitt.
 Sir Philip was a former Chairman of Reckitt and Sons Ltd who had a keen interest in educational development particularly for the benefit of his employees.
 The trust offer grants to students resident in Norfolk in the forms of contributions towards the cost of travel, residence, attendance at conferences, lectures and educational courses.
 For more information and how to apply please visit www.spret.org.

 The foundation offers grants to students aged 24 or under who are residents of Norwich or the Norfolk Parishes of Costessey, Hellesdon, Catton, Sprowston, Thorpe St Andrew and Corpusty.
-Applicants must be on a low income and grants are awarded to contribute to the cost of books, equipment, travel and university students from low income families can apply for a grant of £1,000.
-To apply, applicants must write to Clerk to the Trustees outlining their case for support to:
+Applicants must be on a low income and grants are awarded to contribute to the cost of books, equipment, travel and university students.
+For more information and how to apply please visit: www.anguishseducationalfoundation.org.uk.

 The Winston Churchill Memorial Trust was established after the death of Sir Winston Churchill in 1965.
 Out of a mark of respect and to provide a living memorial to the former Prime Minister, donations were received to establish a fund that could benefit future generations of British people.
 This fund now supports 100 Travelling Fellowships per year and fellowships are awarded for a wide range of projects.